"I don't know much, but I know one thing: the ordinary life isn't for me."

 "For me, I have a much more rocky relationship with my dad.
 I haven't cracked this nut, but I know the right thing to do is to build a bridge with the 'other parent' too."

-His family has told him he comes across as "rude to people."
-His directness, the boundary-setting that serves him so well in business, cuts differently at home.
-And this is where the Seven pattern gets uncomfortable.
+This is where the Seven pattern gets uncomfortable.
 Shaan's ideal day, as he's described it: "Ride bike to drop off kids at school.
 Watch the bachelor with my wife at night."
 His morning routine includes three minutes of gratitude where he visualizes his kids and wife laughing.
-The domestic life is genuinely present, but it's always framed as bookends around the work, never the center.
+The domestic life is genuinely present, but always framed as bookends around the work.

 When asked about parenting, he said, "The best thing to do with kids is to be a kid.
 How do I play with you, which is what they all want?"
-But his current priority, spending time with his three children "while they still value his friendship," is a very Seven way to frame fatherhood.
+His current priority is spending time with his three children "while they still value his friendship," which is a very Seven way to frame fatherhood.
 Enjoy the season before it ends.
-The same man who treats ventures as chapters treats parenting as a chapter too, one he's aware has an expiration date.
-And his four "Kings," the identities he's actively building toward (Generous, A Teacher, Habitually Fit, Mastering Meaning), don't include "great dad" or "great husband," even though he's separately named both as priorities.
-The frameworks that organize everything else in his life can't quite contain this part.

-It isn't his first time.
+This isn't his first time.
 During his "strategically broke" year in his mid-twenties (total income $700 a month), he was the head basketball coach at a school for autistic children. $35 an hour, two hours a week.
 The impulse was there before the money.

 His current team lost its preseason game by 30 points.
 They won their first official game by 30, complete with a Gatorade shower.